amitu/amitu.github.com/_posts/2015-04-28-no-big-bang.md

 typical radiation coming out from them, and the redshit due to gravity in that sphere, integrate it, we get a constant frequency, which only depends on density of universe, and speed of light and other fundamental constants).

+## Biggest Black Hole In Universe Supports This Theory

+There [exists a black hole](http://www.washingtonpost.com/news/speaking-of- science/wp/2015/02/25/astronomers-find-a-shockingly-ancient-black-hole-the-size-
+of-12-billion-suns/), quasar SDSS J0100+2802:

+> Some 12.8 billion light years away, astronomers have spotted an object of
+> almost impossible brightness — the most luminous object ever seen in such
+> ancient space.
+It's from just 900 million years after the big bang, and the
+> old quasar — a shining object produced by a massive black hole — is 420
+> trillion times more luminous than our sun.

+But there is a problem with this blackhole.

+> For the black hole to grow to such a staggering size in less than a billion
+> years, the astronomers posit, it must have been pulling in interstellar mass
+> from its surroundings at the maximum rate the whole time.
+Even so, the
+> radiation of the quasar formed by the black hole should have started to limit
+> that mass accumulation before such a size was reached.

+> So there are puzzles left to be solved.

+If we assume that the bigbang did not happen, then this blackhole poses no problem.
+Its not doing anything special, universe is older than we think.